The 10 Biggest Amish Communities (2024)

 5. Adams County, Indiana

 Did you know?
 This is the largest “Swiss Amish” community.
-The Amish here are known for having buggies without tops, though recently one or two churches have begun permitting them.
+The Amish here are known for having buggies without tops, though recently a handful of churches have begun permitting them.
 You’ll notice different last names here which are uncommon in non-Swiss communities, including Schwartz, Eicher, and Hilty.

 6. Nappanee, Indiana

 Did you know?
 Nappanee‘s town slogan is “Embrace the Pace”, fitting for a town at the heart of a thriving community of horse-and-buggy drivers.
-Amish Acres is a large tourist attraction in the area.
-Of the ten communities on this list, this and the Elkhart-Lagrange settlement lie the closest to one another, and in recent years have even begun to “overlap”.
+The Barns at Nappanee (at the former Amish Acres site, which closed at the end of 2019 after 50+ years) is a large tourist attraction in the area.
+Of the ten communities on this list, this and the Elkhart-LaGrange settlement lie the closest to one another, and in recent years have even begun to “overlap”.

 7. Daviess County, Indiana